 The Wrap Up

 There are many reasons to hide your IP address, and fortunately for you and me, there are many easy ways to do this.
-Your reasoning could be that you just don’t want to be tracked and targeted, and there would be a large population that feels just like you.
+Your reason could be that you just don’t want to be tracked and targeted, and there would be a large population that feels just like you.
 This is why there is no shortage of ways you can hide your IP address.
 While some of the ways you can hide your IP address may seem intimidating and possibly scary.
 Some ways are as simple as using any other app.
 Most offer free trials or even a form of free service, and you can decide for yourself if this is for you or not.